 The façade offers thermal and solar protection, with the proportion of glazing varying to suit the buildings needs and the sun’s orientation - with more glazing to the north and north east, and less to the west and south.
 The concrete structure itself is exposed to absorb heat gains from people, lights and computers throughout the day.

 Windows can be opened throughout the building and a digital traffic light system provides guidance on optimal times to open and close them.
-The building’s mechanical ventilation system is shut off when windows are opened to improve conditions inside.
 These ‘green days’ are prompted by a traffic light system to give users the choice.
 Booster cooling for very hot days is provided which is also controlled by the occupant rather than pre-set by a central system.

 White Collar Factory is the flagship project within Derwent London’s larger, six-building Old Street Yard project, which also involves the creation of a new public square and improved routes for pedestrians and cyclists.
 The building has achieved the highest sustainability assessment ratings of BREEAM Outstanding and LEED Platinum - within a normal construction budget and relying on these passive measures rather than add-on technologies.